open-voice-interoperability/docs/specifications/InteroperableConvEnvSpec.md

 This specification uses ‘camelCase’ (i.e. no spaces with new words being capitalized) for all nominal property names, for example, eventType and replyTo.

-#### 1.5 Dialog Envelope Object Structure
+#### 1.5 Conversation Envelope Object Structure

 <img width="458" alt="Screenshot 2024-01-16 at 7 53 11 PM" src="https://github.com/open-voice-interoperability/docs/assets/101130471/1472e1d3-205c-4750-8e47-b556f291055b">

 ##### Figure 2.
 An example of a conversation envelope #####

-Figure 2 shows an example of a dialog envelope.
+Figure 2 shows an example of a conversation envelope.
 The envelope is wrapped in an ovon key.
 This contains five sections:

-* schema - the version of the dialog envelope and a schema to validate it against
+* schema - the version of the conversation envelope and a schema to validate it against
 * conversation - persistent information related to the current dialog
 * sender - details of the sender
 * responseCode - a response code if this message is in response to another